Mohan6040/FOODIE_DELIVERY_MERN-STACK/README.md

    - Replace `<repository_url>` with the URL of the project repository.

 2. **Open Project Folder**:
-   - Open the project folder in Visual Studio Code (VS Code).
+   - Open the project folder in Visual Studio Code (VS Code) or any preferred code editor.
-   - Right-click on the sidebar and select "Open In Integrated Terminal".

 3. **Install Backend Dependencies**:
-   - In the integrated terminal, navigate to the backend folder within your project:
+   - Navigate to the backend folder within your project in the terminal:
      ```bash
      cd backend
      ```
-   - Then, type the following command and press Enter:
+   - Install backend dependencies by running:
      ```bash
      npm install
      ```
-   - Wait for the installation to complete.

 4. **Setup Environment Variables**:
-   - Create a file named `.env` in the backend folder.
+   - Create a `.env` file in the backend folder.
    - Add the following environment variables to the `.env` file:
      ```plaintext
      JWT_SECRET="random#secret"